JuliaLang/juliaup/README.md

 ### openSUSE Tumbleweed

-On openSUSE Tumbleweed, Juliaup is available now in Factory.
+On openSUSE Tumbleweed, Juliaup is available.
 To install, run with root privileges:

 ```sh
 zypper install juliaup